 Starting in veterinary school and throughout their practice, veterinarians are indoctrinated to believe that these unnatural cat foods are the healthy choice.
-Some vets will tell you that raw food is better for cats, but many of them have good reason not to.
+Some vets will tell you that raw food is better for cats, but many of them have a good reason not to.

-People who think raw food is better for cats say that raw feeding makes their cats crazy healthy.
-We’ve heard of raw eaters developing softer coats, healthier skin, and healthier stools, while their appetites become healthy and balanced.
+Many people who feed their cats raw food believe it contributes to their cats’ health.
+We’ve heard of raw-fed cats developing softer coats, healthier skin, and firmer stools, while their appetites become healthy and balanced.

 Remember, like any diet, raw food isn’t right for every cat.
 Cats with compromised immune systems may not be able to safely eat raw food.
 Similarly, there is a chance that humans can get sick from handling raw food without properly cleaning up afterward.

 If you’re interested in feeding your cat a raw diet, we have resources for you.